How to Fix Windows Update Error 0x80244019 on Windows?

 Starting Windows Update Services

-5. Finally, close the command prompt and try running the update again.
+5. Close the command prompt and attempt to run the update once more.

 ABOUT THE AUTHOR